lukeswitz/haven/README.md

 # About Haven

+Haven is an android application utilizing privacy focused communication channels to protect physical spaces.
+Users are alerted by way of Matrix, and can access logs remotely through ToR.

-Haven is for people who need a way to protect their personal areas and possessions without compromising their privacy.
+Developed for people who need a way to protect their personal areas and possessions without compromising their privacy.
 It is an Android application that leverages on-device sensors to provide monitoring and protection of physical areas.
 Haven turns any Android phone into a motion, sound, vibration and light detector, watching for unexpected guests and unwanted intruders.
 We designed Haven for investigative journalists, human rights defenders and people at risk of forced disappearance to create a new kind of herd immunity.
 By combining the array of sensors found in any smartphone, with the world's most secure communications technologies, like Signal and Tor, Haven prevents the worst kind of people from silencing citizens without getting caught in the act.

 <img src="https://raw.githubusercontent.com/guardianproject/haven/master/fastlane/android/metadata/en-US/images/phoneScreenshots/havenob1.png" width="25%">
 <img src="https://raw.githubusercontent.com/guardianproject/haven/master/fastlane/android/metadata/en-US/images/phoneScreenshots/havenob2.png" width="25%">